geokapp/confslice/README.md

 Here we give a basic overview of the configuration file syntax.
 You can find a detailed description of its grammar and syntax in docs/GRAMMAR.md.

-The configuration files that cofslice understands can contain a) entities and
+The configuration files that confslice understands can contain a) entities and
 b) keys.
 Entities represent independent components and can contain other entities or keys.
-It can be defined as follows:
+An entity can be defined as follows:

 ```